ALVISO BUFFERLANDS

 OUR RESTORATION WORK AT ALVISO

-We are working with the Santa Clara Valley Habitat Agency and Talon Ecological Research Group to enhance forage zones for the Alviso burrowing owl population.
-We are planting a diversity of native vegetation in the areas where these owls hunt for food, using plants that will attract their prey base of rodents and insects.
+We are working with the Santa Clara Valley Habitat Agency, San Francisco Bay Restoration Authority, and Talon Ecological Research Group to enhance forage zones for the Alviso burrowing owl population.
+We are planting a diversity of native vegetation in the areas where the owls hunt for food, including marsh gumplant, marsh baccharis, mugwort, alkali heath, and other dense, low-growing vegetation that can tolerate slightly salty conditions.
+Our native plants attract the owl’s prey base of rodents and insects.

 VISIT ALVISO